tejacques/es-safe-navigation/README.md

-# ECMAScript Proposal: Save Navigation (Elvis) Operator
+## ECMAScript Proposal: Safe Navigation (Elvis) Operator

 This proposal introduces a new accessor modifier `?`, preceeding property access via a `.` or `[]`.
 An example of which would be: `foo?.bar` or `foo?['bar']`

 ### Introduction

-The safe navigation operator, also often known as the null propagation operator, or the null-conditional Operator in C#, or the Elvis operator due to it's syntax, allows for the safe access of nested object properties which may be null.
+The safe navigation operator, also known as the null-conditional Operator in C#, or the Elvis operator due to it's syntax, allows for the safe access of nested object properties which may be `null` or `undefined`.

 Using the operator in the manner: `foo?.bar` ensures that: